-#1 THE SMALL PRINT IS WRITTEN IN MANDARIN AND THEY SPEAK CHINESE AMONGST THEMSELVES.
+#1 THE SMALL PRINT IS WRITTEN IN MANDARIN AND THEY SPEAK CHINESE AMONG THEMSELVES.

-If you want to import from China you should know this: this nation is the merchant’s “paradise.”
-The numbers expressed by the Ministry of Commerce of the People’s Republic of China confirms this: from January to April, 2018, the total value of imports and exports from China were 1,414.71 billion dollars (USD), this value has an alleged 16.5% year-on-year increase.
+If you want to import from China, you should know that this nation is the merchant’s “paradise.”
+The numbers expressed by the Ministry of Commerce of the People’s Republic of China confirms this: from January to April, 2018, the total value of imports and exports from China was 1,414.71 billion dollars (USD), this value has an alleged 16.5% year-to-year increase.